sjbennett123/gloryforthefist/content/current_writeups/The Star of Nekron/_index.md

     ig:  Small Unmarked Common Building Edge of Town
     flee_point: Town

 running_notes: This module is the introduction to the Star of Nekron cult for the Four Fiends of Elysia Plotline.
-The “Children of the Stars” as they call themselves, follow the Green Star of Hope which appeared over Moutesque and Cryptinth recently.
-Once enough faith in the “Green Star” has been raised, the Star of Nekron will appear in an area and collect all energy they siphon to the cause.
-The cultist will refer to the “Green Eyed One” as their patron “Spirit” that will return Elysia to “Balance” of pressed they will only utter the name “Krotis-Gul” The cover story they have is he was a Warrior of Elysia some almost 40 years ago who disappeared into the Fae Realm and has been seen recently as to return.
-It sounds like they are kinda crazy about their devotion in this hero but they are 100% in their belief in it.
-One of the blessings Krotis-Gul gives to his “true” followers is the Immunity to Charm and Enslavement.
-This is the value of Free-Will above all…

 ---